AlanFromJapan/GameboyClock/README.md

 # Contents

+## Src/ - The main program

+The MCU (ATmegaxx8 family) code that polls the onboard RTC and sends the time to the Gameboy via the Link port.

-## Utils/
+## Utils/ - Tools etc.
 Some utilitary programs such as:
+### GB2Serial
-- GB2Serial : an "echo to serial" what is received from the GB to the UART of the mUC.
+An "echo to serial" what is received from the GB to the UART of the mUC.
 Implements the SoftSPI I wrote for the occasion.

+### PoorManSignalGen
-- PoorManSignalGen : just a poor man signal generator for the tests since I don't have one.
+Just a poor man signal generator for the tests since I don't have one.
 ![oscillo signal](https://github.com/AlanFromJapan/GameboyClock/blob/main/utils/PoormanSignalGen/Resources/20240203_172842.jpg?raw=true)

+### RTCtester
+Tests the RTC on the board and output time to UART (COM Serial).